interdoc-edit-bot/editable-docs-demo/docs/usage.rst

 These sound like important benefits of using Google Docs.
 But I want to write my docs in a markup language because it's much more powerful.
-So my ideal documentation system would have several features.
+So my ideal documentation system would have several features:

 * Maintainers can write docs in a powerful markup language.
 * Users can edit the docs in-line as they're reading, without needing to log in